difio/blog/source/_posts/2012-02-11-how-to-write-registration-agent-for-difio.markdown

 Fields are defined as follow:

-* user_id - integer - the ID of the user at Monupco website.
+* user_id - integer - the ID of the user at Difio website.
 All applications registered under the same user_id will be visible only to that user.
-You can view your UserID [here](https://monupco-otb.rhcloud.com/profiles/mine/).
+You can view your UserID [here](https://difio-otb.rhcloud.com/profiles/mine/).
 It is important that this value is not hard-coded but read from ENV variable or a text file.
 The user will configure the proper value when installing the registration agent into their application;